Ranmal-Dewage/Sample-Grading-Application/README.md

 TEA_001
 TEA_002

-Dummy password is same for all student and teacher given above : **1234**
+Dummy password is same for all students and teachers given above : **1234**

 ### REST APIs Exposed by Backend NodeJS